qdrant/landing_page/qdrant-landing/content/blog/qdrant-colpali.md

 ColPali introduces a multimodal retrieval approach that uses **Vision Language Models (VLMs)** instead of the traditional OCR and text-based extraction.

 By processing document images directly, it creates **multi-vector embeddings** from both the visual and textual content, capturing the document's structure and context more effectively.
-This method outperforms traditional techniques, as demonstrated by the Visual Document Retrieval Benchmark (ViDoRe) introduced in the paper.
+This method outperforms traditional techniques, as demonstrated by the [**Visual Document Retrieval Benchmark (ViDoRe)**](https://huggingface.co/vidore).

 **Before we go any deeper, watch our short video:**